tapanih/pathfinding-algorithm-comparison/documentation/implementation.md

 ### Jump Point Search

 Jump Point Search works like A* algorithm but also prunes neighbours based on a few rules so they are not processed further.
+First the neighbours that are more or just as easily accessible from the parent node are removed from consideration.
+For the remaining neighbours, the algorithm looks if a longer jump in the direction of these neighbours is possible.

 ## Time and space complexities